galliweb/minimal-theme/readme.md

 # Minimal Theme

 A clean, lightweight WordPress theme designed with simplicity in mind.
-This theme provides a classic WordPress experience without Gutenberg blocks, with a focus on performance and clean code.
+This theme provides a classic WordPress experience without Gutenberg blocks, with a focus on performance and accessibility.

-## Features
+## Goal

-- ACF & ACF Extended at it's core
+- Minimal ACF (ACF Pro & ACF Extended Pro) starter theme for client projects
-- No Gutenberg Blocks
+- Get rid of other plugins
 - Cleaned WP Backend
-- SCSS workflow for advanced styling
+- scss workflow

 ## Requirements

 - WordPress 5.0 or higher
 - PHP 7.4 or higher
 - Node.js and NPM (for SCSS development)

-## Installation

-1. Upload the theme folder to your `/wp-content/themes/` directory
-2. Activate the theme through the 'Themes' menu in WordPress
-3. Configure theme settings through the WordPress Customizer

 ## Development Setup